 Working with nature, producing real food and a simple farm lifestyle is at the heart of Boschendal.
 One of the oldest farms in South Africa, founded in 1685, the farm has grown with the passing centuries into a cherished source of wholesome produce, great wines and happy memories.

-In 2013 Boschendal was acquired by new owners, led by Sam and Rob Lundie, with the intention of rejuvinating this magnificent property.
+In 2013 Boschendal was purchased by a consortium led by Sam and Rob Lundie, with the intention of rejuvinating this magnificent property.
 Over the past four years they have attracted a team of talented people who share their dream of making Boschendal into a top agricultural farm; a farm that produces sought after naturally produced food and great wines; and a farm where the natural environment thrives and local communities prosper.

 Set in the Drakenstein Valley surrounded by dramatic mountain landscapes, lush gardens and vines, the original farmstead complex is now a national monument with a rich and intriguing history of more than 300 years.
 Today, Boschendal is a Cape winelands icon and an acclaimed wine and food destination.
 Our vineyards and fruit trees have been joined by vegetable gardens and a growing herd of free range, 100% pasture fed Angus cattle reflecting our commitment to serving wholesome farm-to-table food.